 - Enjoy immediately.
 Recipe may easily be halved to only serve 2 people.
 Poached eggs are best used the day they’re cooked, but they can be kept overnight in the ice bath explained in the last step below.

-- See Poached Eggs below to learn how I poach eggs - using the vinegar.
+- Poached Eggs: See below this recipe to learn how I poach eggs – using the vinegar.

 Poached eggs are easier than you think to master.
 I know it seems difficult and “why not just make scrambled eggs, they’re easier” but the runny egg yolk (!!!) is the best part.
 There are so many different tricks and techniques I’ve read about and I’m sure there are more that you will share with me.
 Feel free!
 I am absolutely no expert on poaching eggs, but what I’m sharing is just the way we poach eggs.

 As with most cooking and baking, practice makes perfect.
 It took me a few tries to get the perfect poached egg, so don’t get discouraged.
 They won’t all be perfect at first.

 1) Watch this video from professional chef Jamie Oliver about poaching eggs.
 It is so helpful and will give you visuals of what you’re doing.